Seneca-BSA/bsa/docs/ses250/lab3.md

 ### Part 2: Digital Multimeter (DMM) and DC Voltage Measurement

 1. Identify the digital multimeter (DMM) at your workbench.
 If there are two DMMs, use the one on the left-hand side.
-Disconnect any cables that are plugged into it so the DMM is as shown below in Figure 3.4.
+Disconnect any cables that are plugged in it so the DMM is as shown in Figure 3.4 below.

     ![Figure 3.4](lab3-dmm-1.png)